TheIoTLearningInitiative/CodeLabs/Gods/Bitol/Documentation/SoftwareInTheLoop/DroneKit.md

 # DroneKit

+> Your aerial platform.
+DroneKit offers an SDK and web API to easily develop apps for your drones.

 > DroneKit is a set of developer tools for drones.
 It includes Python and Android APIs that automatically aggregate drone information sent over MAVLink and simplify sending common commands over MAVLink.
 There is also a separate tool for analysing different types of logs.

 - [DroneKit Homepage](http://python.dronekit.io/about/index.html)